 Welcome to Exmoor National Park

-Situated in the south west of Britain, Exmoor National Park contains an amazing variety of landscapes within its 267 square miles.
+Situated in the south west of Britain, Exmoor National Park contains an amazing variety of landscapes within its 267 square miles (692 square kilometers).
 A unique landscape of moorland, woodland, valleys and farmland, shaped by people and nature over thousands of years.
 Where high cliffs plunge into the Bristol Channel, and cosy pubs and tearooms offer delicious local produce.

 See on map